Ondion/Api-Crud-Sequelize/README.md

-## ApA Node JS Application to perform a CRUD with Sequelize integration.
+## App Node JS Application to perform a CRUD with Sequelize integration.